SAP-samples/teched2025-XP261/exercises/ex1/README.md

 Save all these  JSON files locally because you will need to import them in the next step.
 Open the following JSON files in a separate window.

 Open each following JSON files in a separate window.
+Since you will have to perform few copy-paste operations, it will be easier to have the SAP SCI URL open in two tabs in your browser.
 Press on **Download Raw File** in the window that will open.

 <img src="/exercises/ex1/images/S11.png">

 1. [BTP CF import source](./images/BTPCFimportsource.json ':ignore :target=_self')